-Proposal (300 words; 100 points)
+Research Project Proposal (300-600 words; 50 points)

-In a short proposal statement, students learn to frame a research question, describe a subject group and methodology, and explain the significance of the issue.
+Students will choose either a qualitative or quantitative research project in the field of anthropology.
+In a short proposal statement, students will frame a research question, describe a subject group and methodology, and explain the significance of the topic.